Quisling

-Quisling (/ˈkwɪzlɪŋ/, /no/) is a term used in Scandinavian languages and in English to mean a citizen or politician of an occupied country who collaborates with an enemy occupying force; it may also be used more generally as a synonym for traitor or collaborator.
+Quisling (/ˈkwɪzlɪŋ/, /no/) is a term used in Scandinavian languages, English and southern Slavic languages to mean a citizen or politician of an occupied country who collaborates with an enemy occupying force; it may also be used more generally as a synonym for traitor or collaborator.
 The word originates from the surname of the Norwegian war-time leader Vidkun Quisling (1887–1945), who headed a domestic Nazi collaborationist regime during the Nazi occupation of Norway from 1940 to 1945, during the Second World War.

 Origin

 Use of Vidkun Quisling's surname as a term predates World War II.
 The first recorded use of the term was by Norwegian Labour Party politician Oscar Torp in a 2 January 1933 newspaper interview, where he used it as a general term for Quisling's followers.
 Quisling was at this point in the process of establishing the Nasjonal Samling (National Unity) party, a fascist party modelled on the German Nazi Party.
 Further uses of the term were made by Aksel Sandemose, in a newspaper article in Dagbladet in 1934, and by the newspaper Vestfold Arbeiderblad, in 1936.
-The term with the opposite meaning, a Norwegian patriot, is Jøssing.
+The term with the opposite meaning, a Norwegian patriot, is jøssing.